sporto/elm-tutorial/110_delete/delete_2.md

 When `DeletePlayerIntent` is triggered we respond with an effect to send a message to `deleteConfirmationAddress`.
 The message will be tuple with `(playerId, "Are you sure you want to delete name?")`.

 We need to provide this `deleteConfirmationAddress` to this `update` function.

+In order to compile the code we also need to account for `DeletePlayer` and `DeletePlayerDone`, so for now we just add two branches that return the model and Effects.none.